 You might visit a properly stocked G-Shock store only to realize that physically confronting the beast does nothing to tame it.
 And you will not find all models in any store or other online retailer at once, try as you might, and you very well might discover yet more models.

-There’s no way around it: the G-Shock collection is vast, intricate, and overwhelming.
+There’s no way around it: the G-Shock collection is vast, intricate, overwhelming and constantly changing.
 Casio makes enough G-Shocks to satisfy a ravenous collector community (up there with sneaker nerds), and Casio also caters to various professionals who need indestructible timepieces, military personnel who aren’t issued watches, athletes in training, outdoorsy folks, and even skaters and surfers and breakdancers.

 Let’s contemplate the following two G-Shocks, just to get a sense of the breadth available.
-The first is the $380 Mudmaster from the Master of G series, an enormous battle-ready analog/digital hybrid badass with almost as much capability as your smartphone.
+The first is the $350 Mudmaster from the Master of G series, an enormous battle-ready analog/digital hybrid badass with almost as much capability as your smartphone.
 The second is the $150 Hotei Limited Edition from the 7 Lucky Gods Collection, which appears fey and airy but is, like all G-Shocks, tough as nails.
-Also, the Hotei sold out in pre-sale, and is inevitably bound for sale on the nerd-forums for multiples of the original price.
+Also, the Hotei sold out in pre-sale and is inevitably bound for sale on the nerd forums for multiples of the original price.
 Two very different audiences, two very different watches.

 Herein lies the dilemma of parsing the G-Shock collection: it appeals equally to a camouflage-clad soldier serving overseas as it does to the 13-year-old anime junky in Tokyo’s suburbs.
 What unites these two seemingly disparate G-Shock communities is that both wrap their imaginations around these watches, and both demand unparalleled durability, functionality, and style.